-The QNB Group is also required to comply with applicable risk mitigation, anti-money laundering and anti-terrorism laws and other regulations in Qatar and other jurisdictions where it has operations, including those related to countries subject to sanctions by the United States Office of Foreign Assets Control ("OFAC"), similar regulations of the European Union (the "EU") and other jurisdictions, and the United States Foreign Corrupt Practices Act (the "USFCPA"), the United Kingdom Anti-Bribery Act (the "UK Anti-Bribery Act") and other similar regulations of other jurisdictions such as the United States Foreign Account Tax Compliance Act ("FATCA") and Regulation (EU) No. 648/2012 on OTC derivatives, central counterparties and trade repositories ("EMIR").
-To the extent that the QNB Group fails or is perceived to fail to fully comply with applicable laws and regulations, the regulatory agencies having authority over the QNB Group have the power and authority to impose fines and other penalties on the QNB Group.
+The QNB Group is also required to comply with applicable risk mitigation, anti-money laundering and antiterrorism laws and other regulations in Qatar and other jurisdictions where it has operations, including those related to countries subject to sanctions by the United States Office of Foreign Assets Control ("OFAC"), similar regulations of the European Union (the "EU") and other jurisdictions, and the United States Foreign Corrupt Practices Act (the "USFCPA"), the United Kingdom Anti-Bribery Act (the "UK Anti-Bribery Act") and other similar regulations of other jurisdictions such as the United States Foreign Account Tax Compliance Act ("FATCA") and Regulation (EU) No. 648/2012 on OTC derivatives, central counterparties and trade repositories ("EMIR").
+To the extent that the QNB Group fails, or is perceived to fail, to fully comply with applicable laws and regulations, the regulatory agencies having authority over the QNB Group have the power and authority to impose fines and other penalties on the QNB Group.
 In addition, QNB's business and reputation could suffer if customers use QNB for money laundering or illegal or improper purposes.

-A recurrence of rising inflation, or deflation, may adversely affect QNB's profitability.
+A recurrence of rising inflation, or deflation, may adversely affect QNB's profitability

-Inflation in Qatar increased from 2004 to 2008, with a compound annual growth rate ("CAGR") of 12.3 per cent.
-However, in 2009, Qatar experienced an overall annual deflation rate of 4.9 per cent., in contrast to the inflation rate of 15.2 per cent. in 2008 and 13.6 per cent. in 2007.
-Such deflation rate in 2009 reflected a decrease in housing and food costs and such conditions continued in 2010, with an annual deflation rate of 2.4 per cent. in that year.
-Since then, inflation has increased by an annual average of 1.9 per cent. in 2011, 1.9 per cent. in 2012 and 2.9 per cent. in 2013.
-The latest available data suggests that inflation has increased to
+In 2009, Qatar experienced an overall annual deflation rate of 4.9 per cent., which reflected a decrease in housing and food costs.
+Such conditions continued in 2010, with an annual deflation rate of 2.4 per cent. in that year.
+Since then, the overall annual inflation rate was 1.8 per cent. in 2012, 3.2 per cent. in 2013, 3.1 per cent. in 2014 and 1.6 per cent. in 2015.
+The latest available data shows that inflation has increased to 2.8 per cent. as of August 2016 (as compared to August 2015), reflecting higher costs of recreation and culture, education and housing and utilities.

-3.6 per cent. as of September 2014, mainly reflecting increases in rental prices (given that housing costs constitute nearly one-third of the overall inflation rate in Qatar).

 The increase in inflation prior to 2009 was primarily accounted for by the rapid and sustained increase in real estate prices, as well as an increase in international food and raw materials prices.
 In order to address the domestic housing shortage and control housing prices, the Government supported several domestic and residential construction projects near completion.
-As a result, housing costs fell by 12.0 per cent. in 2009, 12.8 per cent. in 2010, 4.8 per cent. in 2011, and 3.3 per cent. in 2012, recovering by 4.6 per cent. in 2013 and 7.1 per cent. as at 31 July 2014 (compared against 31 July 2013).
+As a result, housing costs fell by 12.0 per cent. in 2009, 12.8 per cent. in 2011, and 3.3 per cent. in 2012, but thereafter rose by 5.8 per cent. in 2013, 7.8 per cent. in 2014 and 2.9 per cent. in 2015.
+Housing cost inflation has slowed this year and stood at 3.8 per cent. in August 2016 (as compared to August 2015).
 See "Banking Industry and Regulation-Inflation".

 High inflation could slow the rate of economic growth and consumer spending in Qatar.
 A continuing deflationary environment in Qatar could also adversely affect QNB's profitability by adversely affecting property values, which could have an adverse effect on QNB's real estate loan portfolio.
-High rates of inflation or deflation thus could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect QNB's ability to perform its obligations under the Notes and the Deed of Guarantee.
+High rates of inflation or deflation thus could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee..
 Although the Government and the QCB have announced their intention to continue to take measures to ensure that inflation is stabilised, there can be no assurance that the Government and the QCB will be able to achieve or maintain price stability, in the real estate market or otherwise, and thus control inflation.